bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

     (a o b)_i = [
                 [ a_{i-1} b_i + a_i b_{i-1}                            otherwise

+# Vector and matrices

+## Operations on vectors {#S-VectorOps}

+Recall that Compress(x, d) maps a field element x into {0, ..., 2^d-1}.
+In Kyber d is at most 11 and so we can interpret Compress(x, d) as a field element again.

+In this way, we can extend Compress(-, d) to polynomials by applying to each coefficient separately and in turn to vectors by applying to each polynomial.
+That is, for a vector v and polynomial p:

+    Compress(p, d)_i = Compress(p_i, d)
+    Compress(v, d)_i = Compress(v_i, d)

-### Dot product and matrix multiplication {#dot-prod}
+## Dot product and matrix multiplication {#dot-prod}

-We will also use "o" to denote the dot product and matrix multiplication in the NTT.
+We will also use "o", from section {{#S-NTT-mul}}, to denote the dot product and matrix multiplication in the NTT domain.
 Concretely:

 1. For two length k vector v and w, we write